Scam & Cybersecurity Glossary for Seniors

 Romance Scam

 A fraud where a criminal creates a fake identity on dating sites or social media to build a romantic relationship, then exploits that emotional connection to steal money.
 Victims lost $584 million in 2025.
-Warning signs include refusing to video chat and asking for money.
+Warning signs include any request for money, secrecy, and pressure to move fast.
+Slow down and verify identity through an independent channel you choose: do not treat willingness to video-chat as proof a person is real, because real-time deepfake video and voice cloning now defeat that test.
 Learn more.

 R.O.S.E.
 (Resistance to Online Scams and Exploitation)